yyl-20020115/nesasm/README.md

                        optionally you can specify filenames prefix.

      -L <file.lst>     Set listing filename.
-                       The default is input filename + ".lst" extension.
+                       The default is output filename + ".lst" extension.

      -l #              Control output of the listing file: